 Black Barn is a rigorously environmental Paragraph 84 family home.
 The design is a modern yet sensitive interpretation of the black agricultural barn.
 It is a typology that has scattered the East Anglian countryside for centuries.
 Black timber cladding of the exterior and exposed structural timbers reference a vernacular language through this contemporary re-imagining.

 Black Barn is a floating sculptural form surrounded by wild grass meadow.
-Consequently its shape is designed to have a minimum impact on its environment and its form is evolved from environmental considerations.
+Consequently its shape is designed to have a light impact on its environment and its form is evolved from environmental considerations.
 This includes solar heat gain, shading and passive ventilation.
-Therefore, it establishes a dialogue with the seasonal and diurnal rhythms of the site
+Therefore, it establishes a dialogue with the seasonal and diurnal rhythms of the site.

 Find the successful Paragraph 84 planning application here.